 GOAL 101: COASTAL AREAS.
 Protect human life along with current and future development from the impacts of coastal flooding.
 Coastal flooding includes, but is not limited to, high tide events, storm surge, flash floods, stormwater runoff, and impacts of sea level rise.
-(Ordinance No. 94-30, 18-28)
+(Ord.
+No. 94-30, 18-28)

 OBJECTIVE 101.1: COASTAL AREA PLANNING.
 Improve the function of natural systems as a defense against coastal flooding.
-(Ordinance No. 94-30, 00-22, 18-28)
+(Ord.
+No. 94-30, 00-22, 18-28)

 POLICY 101.1.1: Require that development within the Coastal High Hazard Area be compatible with natural systems, such as, water retention and purification, wildlife habitat, primary productivity, and defense against coastal flooding.
-(Ordinance No. 00-22, 18-28)
+(Ord.
+No. 00-22, 18-28)

 POLICY 101.1.2: Protect and conserve the following environmentally sensitive coastal areas: wetlands, estuaries, mangrove stands, undeveloped barrier islands, beach and dune systems, aquatic preserves, wildlife refuges, undeveloped tidal creeks and inlets, critical wildlife habitats, benthic communities, and marine grass beds.
-(Ordinance No. 00-22, 18-28)
+(Ord.
+No. 00-22, 18-28)

-POLICY 101.1.3: Evaluate, as needed, county policy regarding development seaward of the Coastal Construction Control Line to assess the adequacy of policies and practices developed by the Department of Environmental Protection and modify county policy as necessary.
-(Ordinance No. 92-35, 94-30, 00-22, 18-28)
+POLICY 101.1.3: Evaluate, as needed, County policy regarding development seaward of the Coastal Construction Control Line to assess the adequacy of policies and practices developed by Florida DEP and modify County policy as necessary.
+(Ord.
+No. 92-35, 94-30, 00-22, 18-28)

-POLICY 101.1.4: Require that comprehensive plan amendments which increase density within the Coastal High Hazard Area or on islands meet one of the following criteria in accordance with § 163.3178(8), F.S.:
+POLICY 101.1.4: Require that comprehensive plan amendments which increase density within the Coastal High Hazard Area or on islands meet one of the following criteria in accordance with § 163.3178(8), Fla.
+Stat.:

-- 1. Will not result in an out of county hurricane evacuation time that exceeds 16 hours for a Category 5 storm event (Level E storm surge threat); or - 2.
+- 1. Will not result in an out of County hurricane evacuation time that exceeds 16 hours for a Category 5 storm event (Level E storm surge threat); or - 2.
 Will maintain a 12 hour evacuation time to shelter for a Category 5 storm event (Level E storm surge threat) and ensure shelter space is available to accommodate the additional population; or - 3.
-Will provide appropriate mitigation as determined by Lee County Department of Public Safety to satisfy both criteria above, which may include the payment of money or construction of hurricane shelters and transportation facilities.
-The applicant must enter into a development agreement to memorialize the mitigation plan prior to adoption of the plan amendment.
+Will provide appropriate mitigation as determined by Lee County Department of Public Safety, to satisfy both criteria above, which may include the payment of money or construction of hurricane shelters and transportation facilities.

 POLICY 101.1.5: Maintain undeveloped barrier islands predominantly in their natural state.
-(Ordinance No. 94-30, 00-22, 18-28)
+(Ord.
+No. 94-30, 00-22, 18-28)

 OBJECTIVE 101.2: LIMITATION OF PUBLIC EXPENDITURES IN COASTAL AREAS.
 Limit the expenditure of public funds in areas particularly subject to repeated destruction by coastal flooding to only necessary repairs, public safety needs, restoration of natural systems, services to existing residents, and recreation and open space uses.
 Coastal flooding includes, but is not limited to, high tide events, storm surge, flash floods, stormwater runoff, and impacts of sea level rise.
-(Ordinance No. 94-30, 00-22, 18-28)
+(Ord.
+No. 94-30, 00-22, 18-28)